Mari Mansfield

 Background

 While at CCS I had the opportunity to visit Haiti twice on service learning trips.
 In Haiti I stayed in one of the only orphanages to care for children with disabilities, and volunteered at the Apparent Project teaching profitable craft skills to people trying to support their families.
-It was in Haiti that I truly saw the positive impact Art can have on whole communities, providing income, freedom of expression and joy.
+It was in Haiti that I truly saw the positive impact art can have on whole communities, providing income, freedom of expression and joy.

 Living in Detroit for four and a half years of college I was surrounded by unique and amazing art installations, alternative communities and social practice.
 Being exposed to such a distinct atmosphere and energy opened my mind to the varied ways to create connections between art and community, provide services and comradery and imagine a different way of living in contemporary America.
 The lessons I learned from Detroit guide my work in the community I now serve in my hometown of Minneapolis.